Learn Spanish with My Favorite MEXICAN TELENOVELAS

-In this video get ready for some drama, secretos, gritos y llantos (drama, secrets, yelling and crying).
-Así es, mis amigos (that is right, my friends), we will be learning about Telenovelas and how you can improve your Spanish while watching them.
+In this lesson get ready for some drama, secretos, gritos y llantos (drama, secrets, yelling and crying).
+That is right, my friends, we will be exploring 5 Mexican telenovelas to learn Spanish.
+And also, how you can improve your Spanish while watching them!Â

-I will also give you my top 5 picks of Mexican telenovelas that you can watch right after this video to get your Spanish to the next level!
+I will give you my top 5 picks of Mexican telenovelas that you can watch right after this video to get your Spanish to the next level!

 1. The origin of telenovelas

 First, we will go back in history very briefly to understand the origin of telenovelas and how they became an icon in Latin America.
+And what does the telenovela concept actually mean?

-- Televisión (Television)
+- TelevisiĂłn (Television)

 - Novela (Novel) —from the literary genre

-Las telenovelas tienen su origen en Cuba (telenovelas have their origin in Cuba).
+Telenovelas have their origin in Cuba.
 They actually didn’t start as telenovelas, but as radionovelas.
 Another word comprising the words radio and novela.
-They were used as entertainment for the workers at cigar factories, and given their success, radionovelas evolved into telenovelas.
+They were used as entertainment for the workers at cigar factories, and given their success, radionovelas evolved into telenovelas.Â

-Many of their creators started moving to México, Estados Unidos, Venezuela, and created their own content there.
 Specifically in Mexico, they were influenced by Mexican culture of el cine, el teatro y la cultura popular mexicana (theater, cinema and popular Mexican culture), which resulted in creating the type of telenovelas mexicanas we watch nowadays, and that today are a recognized TV genre from Mexico all over the world.

 2. Identifying chunks in Telenovelas